GFPc/alians-front/src/res/fonts/Open_Sans/README.txt

-Open Sans Variable Font
+Circe-Regular Variable Font
 =======================

-This download contains Open Sans as both variable fonts and static fonts.
+This download contains Circe-Regular as both variable fonts and static fonts.

-Open Sans is a variable font with these axes: wdth wght
+Circe-Regular is a variable font with these axes: wdth wght